Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Introduction and statement of main results

 The expression of the class number zeta function agrees with the formula given in~\cite[Section~9.3, Table~1]{Ro17}.
-This example also occurs in \cite[Section~8.2]{BDOP}, corrected by what seems to be a sign mistake.
+This example also occurs in~\cite[Section~8.2]{BDOP}, corrected by a sign mistake.
 The expression of the twist representation zeta function accords with~\cite[Theorem~B]{StVo14}.
 We further note that

-\end{exm} The bivariate zeta functions of three infinite families of groups associated to unipotent group schemes generalising the Heisenberg group scheme~$\mathbf{H}$ are calculated in the second part of this work.